ARM C and C++ library directory structure

 To specify an alternative top-level lib directory, set either one of the environment variables

 point to the new directory, or use the

-You must not identify the armlib and libcxx directories separately because the directory structure might change in future releases.
+You must not identify the armlib, cpplib and libcxx directories separately because this directory structure might change in future releases.
 The linker finds them from the location of lib.

 - Normally, only a few functions in the ISO C library require re-implementation to create a target-dependent application.

-- The libc++ and libc++abi libraries provided with Arm Compiler 6 are based on the open source libc++ and libc++abi libraries.
-The modifications made by Arm are covered by restrictions described in the end user license agreement.
+- The Libc++ and Libc++abi libraries provided with ARM Compiler 6 are based on the open source libc++ and libc++abii libraries.
+The modifications made by ARM are covered by restrictions described in the end user license agreement.